micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-2-rashi_en.md

 ### passuk 11
 <b>They, too, were considered Rephaim.</b> Those Eimin were considered Rephaim like the Anokim who were called Rephaim.
 They were called [Rephaim] because everyone who saw them — their hands became weak (רָפָה) [from fright].
 <b>Eimim.</b> They were so called because the fear of them (אֵימָה) was inflicted upon the people.
-So too: “And in Seir lived the Chorim,” and I gave them into [the hands] of Essav’s descendants.
+So too: “And in Seir lived the Chorim,” and I gave them into [the hands] of Eisov’s descendants.

 ### passuk 12
 <b>Drove them out.</b> This denotes constancy as if to say: <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>I gave them the power to enable them to drive them out continuously.